yy/dviz-course/m01-intro/lab.md

 Install them using your package manager (conda or pip).

 Once you have installed the Jupyter locally or succeeded with a cloud environment, create a notebook and print "Hello world!" using the `print` command.
+Try to install some of the packages that you installed.
+I'd strongly recommend you to make sure that you can install and import these packages.

 Save (download) the notebook and submit it on the canvas.